 October – March 7 am – 6:30 pm

-Concerning the opening hours of St. Peter’s Dome and Grottoes, in the case of the closing of St. Peter’s Basilica, the dome and the grottos are also closed.
-This applies in particular to the Wednesday audiences, the Pope’s Mass and the Angelus prayer on Sunday.
+Concerning the opening hours of St. Peter’s Dome and the Grottoes, in the case of the closing of St. Peter’s Basilica, the dome and the grottos are also closed.
+This applies in particular to the Wednesday audiences, the Pope’s Masses and the Angelus Prayer on Sunday.
+Further details can be found in the monthly overview of the events.

 In principle, it is the quietest in the morning in St. Peter’s Basilica.
-You do not have to expect queues at the security checkpoints until about 8:30.
+You do not have to expect long queues at the security checkpoints before about 8:30.

-As a rule, St. Peter’s Basilica is not accessible on Wednesday morning, when the Papal Audience takes place in St. Peter’s Square, and on Sunday at Pope’s Masses.
+As a rule, St. Peter’s Basilica is not accessible on Wednesday morning, when the Papal Audience takes place in St. Peter’s Square, on Sunday noon during the Angelus prayer, and for Pope’s Masses.

 However, there are a few reasons why you might not want to visit St. Peter’s in the early morning:

-Grottoes: Even if the grottoes are officially open from 7 o’clock, they are usually only accessible later, because liturgical celebrations are held.
+Grottoes: Even if the grottoes are officially open at 7 o’clock, they are usually only accessible later, because liturgical celebrations are held.

 Dome: If you want to photograph from the dome, you have to know that the city of Rome is against the light in the morning.
-On the other hand, one naturally prefers to climb the dome in the morning because it is cooler then.
+On the other hand, in the summer, one naturally prefers to climb the dome in the morning because it is cooler then.

 For access to the dome of St. Peter’s the following opening hours apply: